Close

 Prostock-studio/Shutterstock.com

 1. “Sleight” steps.
 Starting position: legs together, arms to the sides.
-How to do it: take two steps forward, sit down so that the buttocks lean towards the heels, spread the arms and legs in different directions, and try to ride on both legs in this position.
+How to do it: take two steps forward, squat so the buttocks lean towards the heels, spread the arms and legs in different directions, and try to ride on both legs in this position.

 2. “Pine tree” exercise.
 Starting position: knees bent, heels together, toes slightly apart.
-How to do it: take turns in moving the legs whilst pushing off the surface with the edges of the ice skates whilst trying not to use the sharpest sides for moving.
+How to do it: take turns in moving the legs whilst pushing off the surface with the edges of the ice skates without the sharpest sides for moving.

 5. “Snake” exercise.
-This exercise reminds of a similar one used when learning how to drive a car.
 Starting position: legs spread slightly wider than shoulder-width, body leaning forward.
-How to do it: push off the surface whilst alternating your feet using the outer edge of the skate, while the free leg slides on the inner edge of the ice skate.
+How to do it: push off the surface alternating your feet using the outer edge of the skate, while the free leg slides on the inner edge of the ice skate.

 Prostock-studio/Shutterstock.com

-It is not necessary to immediately purchase the most expensive professional skates for the child, especially if they are still at preschool age.
-To begin with, you can get by with more budget-friendly and simple options.
-The main argument when choosing children’s skates is to choose the ones in which they feel most comfortable.
+It is not necessary to immediately purchase the most expensive professional skates for the child, especially if they are young beginners.

 Other important factors when choosing the right ice skates for beginners: